folio-org/folio-analytics/TESTING.md

 }
 ```

-Note the first line `package circ_detail`.
+Note the first line: `package circ_detail`.
 The package name should match the
 name of the directory where this file (and the query) are located.

 The test is run by the line: